Facet join injections usually have two goals: to help diagnose the cause and location of pain and also to provide pain relief.

 - The physician numbs a small area of skin with an anaesthetic (a numbing medicine).
 This may sting for a few seconds.

 - The physician uses X-ray guidance (fluoroscopy) to direct a very small needle into the joint.
-Several drops of contrast dye are then injected to confirm that the medicine only goes into the joint.
+Several drops of contrast dye are then injected to confirm that the medicine is in the right area only goes into the joint.

 - A small mixture of anaesthetic and anti-inflammatory medication (cortisone) is then slowly injected into the joint.

-The injection itself only takes a few minutes, but the entire procedure usually takes between thirty and sixty minutes.
-After the procedure, the patient typically remains resting on the table for twenty to thirty minutes, and then is asked to move the area of usual discomfort to try to provoke the usual pain.
+The injection itself only takes a few minutes, but the entire procedure usually takes between fifteen and thirty minutes thirty and sixty minutes.
+After the procedure, the patient typically rests in the waiting area on the table for twenty to thirty minutes, and then is asked to move the area of usual discomfort to try to provoke the usual pain.
 Patients may or may not obtain pain relief in the first few hours after the injection, depending upon whether or not the joints that were injected are the main source of the patient’s pain.
-On occasion, the patient may feel numb or experience a slightly weak or odd feeling in the upper back for a few hours after the injection.
+On occasion, the patient may feel numb or experience a slightly weak or odd feeling in the upper back or legs for a few hours after the injection.
 On the day of the injection, patients are advised to avoid driving and avoid doing any strenuous activities.

 The patient should record the levels of pain relief during the next week in a pain diary.
 Tracking the level of pain is helpful to clearly inform the treating physician of the injection results and in planning future tests and/or treatment, as needed.